All Episodes

 Exactly.

-It was at JPL Laboratory.
+It was at JPL laboratory.

 I had to be cleared and all that.

-I never had to sign anything.
+Never had to sign anything.

 I was one of those, I had one of those type jobs, like, you know, you have a janitor.

-Will it be revealed soon, in your opinion, and I was told that there was probably 60 of these things back in 89 that were operational as part of Star Wars.
+And I was told that there was probably 60 of these things back in 89 that were operational as part of Star Wars.

 Is there anything that you've heard about that?